docpad-archive/documentation/01-start/03-begin.html.md

 Install the [Stylus Plugin](/plugin/stylus) by running `docpad install stylus`.

 Then, rename `src/documents/styles/style.css` to `src/documents/styles/style.css.styl`, to indicate we want to render from Stylus to CSS, and open it.
-The reason why we created the style file in `documents` and not in `files` is now obvious: if the stylus stylesheet file were in `files/styles/` folder, it would not have been pre-processed before copying to `out`.
+The reason why we created the style file in `documents` and not in `static` is now obvious: if the stylus stylesheet file were in `static/styles/` folder, it would not have been pre-processed before copying to `out`.

 Using Stylus syntax, update the stylesheet's content to become: